 I get a lot of questions about the specifics of what I do as an animal chiropractor.
 For the most part, I am a brainstem specialist.
 That means that I look at the biomechanical interference that would affect the brain stem.
 There are 300 trillion nerves that communicate from the brain to the body for health, movement and blood circulation.
-When the skull and/or first vertebrae of the atlas, is misaligned, then this interferes with the communication process.
-This always affects the musculature from the pole to the pelvis.
-In the brain stem there are two muscle centers, in the reticular formation.
-One muscle center tells the paraspinal muscles to relax, the other tells them to contract.
+When the skull and/or first vertebra, the atlas, is misaligned, this interferes with the communication process.
+This always affects the musculature from the poll to the pelvis.
+In the brainstem there are two muscle centers, one muscle center tells the paraspinal muscles to relax, the other tells them to contract.
 When the brainstem is clear from misalignment, these two muscle centers work in harmony and the body has balanced and correct range of motion in all vertebra/pelvis, sacrum and legs.

 Animal Chiropractic Fixes Misalignment

-By looking at the head balance and feeling the first cervical vertebrae, I can usually predict which hip will be locked for a dog.
-Then using positive CP reflex… noticing how the top line muscular is being abnormally contracted.
-Lastly, I observe the shoulder and if it is restricted from the normal range of motion.
-After the alignment of the skull and atlas vertebrae, there is an immediate change/relaxation for the topline musculature.
+By looking at the head balance and feeling the first cervical vertebrae, I can usually predict which hip will have less range of motion.
+Additionally for dogs, we’ve seen the veterinarian turn the paws upside down, conscious proprioception positive, this improves about 95 % after the spinal alignment.
+After the alignment of the skull and atlas vetebrae, there is an immediate change/ relaxation of the back muscles.
 The pelvis moves freely and the shoulders have ease of normal range of motion.
-I pay attention to all angles of the anatomy.
-Looking for he angle thats needed to have the vertebrae and skull move… then assuring the momentum that is needed for the adjustment uses the correct amount of force.
-The result is a much healthier and happier creature.
+I pay attention to all angles of the anatomy and use only the right momentum that is needed for the adjustment to occur.
+The result is a much healthier and happier pet.